carlosnbr/astroplate/src/content/authors/-index.md

 ---
 title: "Authors"
 meta_title: ""
-description: "this is meta description"
+description: "Authors on the Codebravo blog"
 ---